prysmaticlabs/documentation/website/docs/wallet/introduction.md

 If you are running a **simple import wallet (non-HD)**, we keep an encrypted file called `all-accounts.keystore.json` protected by a strong password which contains your validating private keys and public keys.
 This file is stored in your wallet path.

 If you are running an **HD wallet**, we store your encrypted wallet seed under your wallet path in a file named `encrypted.seed.json`.
 This file is protected by a strong password you set during wallet creation, and we do not store your password.

-If you are running a **remote signer wallet**, we do not store anything on disk except for the remote server credential information, such as the remote address and path to the TLS certificates required to establish a connection.

 #### Why is my validator losing ETH despite my setup appearing ok?